Keycloak

 In Client Roles, select clients

-:- Add User
+api,annotation,notification:- Add User

 Create Subgroups for Tenant Roles

-For each tenant role group (tenant-config-manager
+For each tenant role group (tenant-config-manager, tenant-plan-manager, tenant-role-admin, tenant-role-user):

 -